 Looking at the man seated calmly on a chair before him he wondered why he seemed so familiar.
-“What are we going to talk about?”

 “I don’t think I have a choice,” Savan replied.

-“Your friend, Liang, he is being held in a Ginza police station as we speak.
+“Your friend, Liang is being held in a Ginza police station as we speak.
 Your father has arrived in Tokyo and is hell bent on charging him for kidnapping you.
 Since you’re missing, his chances of getting away from such a charge are very unlikely.
 Your father is powerful, and bitter, he wants blood for your missing years.”

 How could they, damn it, Liang should have been able to get a way.
-If Jiro knew that they were holding him, his eyes widened and the man across him nodded.
+If Jiro found out, they were holding him—his eyes widened and the man across him nodded.

 “Seems you’ve realized the other dilemma your friend faces.
 Jiro Nang won't let him live.
 Liang is going to implicate Jiro for your disappearance, as well as the murder of that woman.”

 “I have no guarantee that you’ll do as you say.
 For all I know, Liang is already dead.”

-Waving to the two men at the door, Savan watched as one of them pulled out a cell phone and brought it over to him.
-He pressed a button and a video of Liang seated on a hard metal chair, leaning his arms on a generic table, the kind found in institutions, came up.
+Waving to the two men at the door, Savan watched as one of them pulled out a cell phone and brought it to him.
+The guard pressed a button and there was Liang seated on a hard metal chair, his elbows cuffed to a generic metal table.
 Liang was talking to a bald headed man earnestly.